-When Kojak walked out of the surgery sporting a magnificent mullet, word soon got around to the other great detectives.
+When Kojak walked out of the surgery sporting a magnificent mullet, word of my semi-miraculous skills soon got around to the other great detectives.
 Most of the cases were straightforward: Cannon was underweight (the camera is fattening), Batman had a rubber allergy, and Porfiry Petrovich had diarrhoea after a bad bowl of borscht.

 But Columbo?
 It seemed an uncomplicated tension headache, so I gave him some general advice on lifestyle changes and a prescription for co-codamol.
 “That’s great, wonderful,” he said, “thank you, Doctor, you’ve been very helpful.”

 Then, at the door, he turned, with a swirl of his shabby raincoat.